GOLD-PRO-BUILDING-CONSTRUCTION/goldpro-erp/README.md

-# GoldPro Construction ERP System
+# Gold pro Construction ERP System

 GoldPro Construction ERP is a comprehensive Enterprise Resource Planning (ERP) system designed for construction companies to streamline operations, manage projects, and automate various tasks within the organization.
 The system integrates all departments into a single, cohesive platform, ensuring real-time data, collaboration, and efficiency across the board.